sergeiudris/dgraph-2019-12-01/doc/mircoservice-system.md

 * repl from browser to ui app and to the system/system tool (from engineer ui)
 * historic data, versioning - it should be datomic alike
+* core functinoality of the system
+* search

 # documentation